NBA Rumors: Toronto Raptors In ‘Preliminary Talks’ With Pascal Siakam For Contract Extension

 Coming off the most successful season in franchise history, the reigning NBA champion Toronto Raptors have large shoes to fill with the departure of Kawhi Leonard.
-It had been a bittersweet period for the team, but fans are hopeful that the growth of Pascal Siakam will keep them as a top seed in the Eastern Conference.
+It has been a bittersweet period for the team, but fans are hopeful that the growth of Pascal Siakam will keep them as a top seed in the Eastern Conference.

 The 2019 NBA Most Improved Player doubled his production from his sophomore campaign, averaging 16.9 points, 6.9 rebounds, and 3.1 assists per game.
-He also shot a career-high of 54.9 percent from the field goal to take his game to the next level.
+He also shot a career-high of 54.9 percent from the field to take his game to the next level.
 The Raptors are now ready to reward Siakam for his efforts with an extension, and the two sides have begun early negotiations.

 “The Raptors have engaged in preliminary talks with Siakam’s representatives, according to sources, but there’s no indication that a deal is imminent.
-Siakam’s camp is surely looking for an extension at or close to his maximum of roughly $130 million over four years, as they should,” as per Josh Lewenberg of TSN.
+Siakam’s camp is surely looking for an extension at or close to his maximum of roughly $130 million over four years, as they should,” said Josh Lewenberg of TSN.

 With the extension deadline approaching on October 21, the two sides will try to find an agreement by then.
 Given the major strides taken by Siakam last year, it’s no wonder that he feels justified in asking for a maximum contract.
-It’s also understandable if the Raptors prefer to wait until the summer to see whether Siakam can replicate that same form.
+It’s also understandable if the Raptors prefer to wait until next summer to see whether Siakam can replicate that same form.

 And while many teams are rumored to have shown interest in Siakam, the Raptors also reserve the right to match any offer sheet he receives as a restricted free agent, if he happens to test the open market.